Some things I’ve learnt through experiencing deep grief and tools I personally still use.

 With trauma or grief, our self can split, and we may find ourselves living in a sense of *autopilot*, to help us somewhat cope with the day to day running of life.

 With a ‘trauma’, and/or experiencing grief, our self can *split* - and we may find ourselves living in a sense of *autopilot*, to help us somewhat cope with the day to day running of life.
 I experienced this for a 5 year period and then parts of years after that and can totally vouch that I was doing life but wasn’t really here.
-As ‘time’ (the way it’s been created in our fast paced world) essentially doesn’t stop for us to *pause* after or during a trauma, autopilot amazingly kicks in to help us survive through tougher times.
-It is often only once we are in safer waters and a stronger stage of our life, that we re-recognise our ‘self’ (or soul or spirit) and realise it had seemed space and actually felt quite far away, almost absent.
-This re-union of body, mind and soul and is the true magical experience of human life.
-When we feel good we have that sparkle in our eyes, (referred to as Shen in Chinese Medicine = the person is present and fully here), skip in our step and we’re in flow.
+Unfortunately 'time’ (the way it’s been created in our fast paced world) essentially doesn’t stop for us to *pause* after or during a trauma.
+Autopilot amazingly kicks in to help us survive through tougher times.
+It is often only once we are in safer waters and a stronger stage of our life, that we re-recognise our ‘self’ (or soul or spirit) and realise it had felt quite far away, almost absent.
+In my experience this re-union of body, mind and soul is the true magical experience of human life.
+When we feel good we have that sparkle in our eyes, (referred to as Shen in Chinese Medicine = the person is present and fully here), skip in our step and we are in flow.
+Through my experience I have found it to unfortunately be necessary to experience deep pain and loss (or maybe just close to it or deep awareness of it), to understand how wonderful all of life and it's ebbs and flows is.

-I think it's vital to take time and make space with grief.
+For me it has been, and still is, so important to take time and make space with grief.
 There are so many emotions and sides to grieving and they tend to come in different phases.
-I believe it is crucial to allow ourselves to *feel all the feels* and know that it is totally ok to do this.
-In our Western world we tend to feel awkward with grief and others may not know how to approach you or know what to say during this time.
+I think it is crucial to allow ourselves to *feel all the feels* and know that it is totally ok to do this.
+In our Western world we tend to feel awkward with grief and others may not know how to approach us or know what to say during this time.
+This is also very devastating, in my experience I really felt like I needed to understand the deep loss and confusion of it all.
 A friend at the time of my sister passing said to me "this too shall pass", which, to be honest is not respectful or helpful in any way.
 The thing with dealing with grief and loss is that it will not pass and it is not something to just move on from.
 It takes space, work to process these emotions, thoughts and feelings and compassion with ourselves, and others for possibly not understanding our hurt, to fully encompass the enormity of a deeper experience like grief after a loss.
+Through much personal work and continuous support from holistic modalities, I would now say there is a transformation that is possible after grief and loss rather than a 'coming to terms with' or 'healing'.

 * Feel the pain.
 It is natural to want to escape.